datamapio/story/election/naming.md

 #Naming

-We want to create a vocabulary and abbreviations for elections and votes.
+We want to create a vocabulary and abbreviations for elections and votes, so that it is easy for people to lookup uncommon abbreviations.
+This goes from keeping variable/column names as small as possible (e.g. prop_a_yes_pct or even a_yes_pct) to identify party names internationally (e.g. ch_fdp or us_dem).

 The first and canonical version is in english, translations in other languages are highly welcome.